goodmorning-hwt/NixOSConfig/README.md

 If you use v2raya, just refer to the official website.

 If you use Clash, `clash-nyanpasu` will be a good choice.

+## The problems I have met

+### Input method not working

+because if nix locked the rime config directory, fcitx5-rime can not deploy the config.
+You need to make Rime config repository an individual repository, instead of managing them by nix.